aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Checkanim.md

 ### `entity`: int | `this` | `caller` | string

-The [Entity id](../Entity%20id.md) or designator to check the anim state.
+The [Entity id](../Entity%20id.md) or designator to check the [animstate](../../../Entities/EntityControl/Animations/animstate.md).
 The int form represents an [Entity id](../Entity%20id.md) and it must be a valid int or an exception will be thrown.
 If the entity resolves to null, an exception will be thrown.
 This also supports other values:

 * `this`: Refers to the [tailtarget](../../Notable%20local%20variable/tailtarget.md).
 * `caller`: Refers to the caller.